An Overview of the Different Versions of the Trigona Ransomware

 Encrypted files are either renamed with encrypted strings or with an additional prepended string available_for_trial, then appended by the ._locked extension.

 To pressure victims into paying the ransom, the Trigona leak site contains a countdown timer and bidding options for parties interested in acquiring access to the leaked data.
-The attackers provide each victim with an authorization key that they can use to register on the negotiation portal provided by Trigona.
+The attackers provide each victim with an authorisation key that they can use to register on the negotiation portal provided by Trigona.

 Trigona leak site update